Investing In Your Future

 Our Investment Approach

 Getting to know you and what you value most is a cornerstone in allowing us to always act in your best interest.
 Your financial advisor will work closely with our investment team to convey your risk and return objectives.
-That in conjunction with our outlook on factors such as economic conditions, interest rates and valuations lead us to formulate an asset allocation strategy that seeks to maximize risk-adjusted returns.
+In conjunction with our outlook on factors such as economic conditions, interest rates, and valuations that lead us to formulate an asset allocation strategy that seeks to maximize risk-adjusted returns.

 Although we strive to make an accurate outlook, oftentimes the biggest risk to the market is the one you can’t see coming.
 Therefore, each portfolio is built on the value of diversification as a hedge against the risk of the unknown.
 We want you to understand how your money is invested and why – putting our experience, perspective, and expertise to work for you.

 Decisions made around money and investing are often influenced by emotions.
 By entrusting an investment manager with your assets, you build a buffer around your own behavioral instincts that can hurt returns over the long run.
 For instance, from 2001 through 2020, the average investor has had an average annual return of 2.9% while a balanced 60/40 portfolio of US Stocks and bonds would have provided a 6.4% average annual return. * Over the same timeframe, the S&P 500 averaged a 8.25% annual return.
 However, if you missed the 10 best days, that return was reduced to approximately 2.68%. **

 While we strive to maximize your risk-adjusted returns over time, we are also a key source for guidance and support through periods of market weakness or volatility.
 We want you to be able to sleep at night and stay invested through even the toughest of times.

 *Source: JPMorgan Guide to the Markets.
 Average asset allocation investor return is based on an analysis by Dalbar Inc., which utilizes the net of aggregate mutual fund sales, redemptions and exchanges each month as a measure of investor behavior.